folio-org/docs/content/en/docs/Access/Check out/checkout.md

 * Scanning / entering the barcode provided by the patron
 * Using the Patron Look-up function

-To locate the patron using a barcode:
+Locate the patron using a barcode:

 1. Either scan the barcode on the patron's library card, or enter the patron barcode number.
 2. Click **Enter**.
 Patron details are displayed.

-To locate the patron using the Patron Lookup function:
+Locate the patron using the Patron Lookup function:

-1. In the Scan Patron Card area, click **Patron Look-up**.
-A Select User screen appears.
+1. In the Scan Patron Card paneclick **Patron Look-up**.
-2. Enter part or all of the patron's name.
+2. In the **Select User** dialog, enter part or all of the patron's name.
-3. (Optional) Filter results by status (active/inactive), or by patron type.
+3. Optional: Filter results by status (active/inactive), or by patron type.
 4. Click **Search**.
 5. Click the patron to use.
 The Select User screen closes, the barcode appears in the Scan Patron Card area, and the patron details are displayed.